MinaProtocol/mina/rfcs/0042-local-test-framework.md

 # Detailed Design

-## Orchestration:
+## Orchestration

 To handle container orchestration, we will be utilizing `Docker Swarm` to spawn and manage containers.
 Docker Swarm lets us create a cluster and run containers on a cluster to manage availability.
 We have opted for Docker Swarm instead of other orchestration tools like Kubernetes due to Docker being much easier to run on a local machine while still giving us much of the same benefits.
 Kubernetes is more complex and is somewhat overkill for what we are trying to achieve with the local testing framework.
 Both Docker Swarm and Kubernetes can handle container orchestration but the complexity of dealing with Kubernetes does not give much payoff.
 Additionally, if we want community members to also use this tool, setting up Kubernetes on end-user systems would be even more of a hassle.

 Docker Swarm takes a `docker-compose` file in which it will generate the desired network state.
 A cluster can be defined in Docker Swarm by issuing `docker swarm init` which creates the environment in which all containers will be orchestrated on.
 In the context of our system, we do not need to take advantage of different machines to run these containers on, rather we will run all containers on the local system.
 Thus, the end result of the swarm will be all containers running locally while Docker Swarm provides availability and other resource management options.

 ## Creating a docker-compose file for local instead of terraform on cloud

 In the current cloud architecture, we launch a given network with `Terraform`.
 We specify a `Network_config.t` data structure which holds all necessary information about creating the network and then it is transformed into a `Terraform` file like so:

 ```ocaml
 type terraform_config =